Skip to content

 Power Man and Iron Fist Reunited

 Civil War 2!
-When a new Inhuman emerges, with the ability to profile the future, Captain Marvel wanted him to work with the Ultimates, in order to preemptively tackle disasters before they happen, but Iron Man opposed the idea, suggesting it was dangerous to take his visions for granted for several reasons.
+When a new Inhuman emerges with the ability to profile the future, Captain Marvel wanted him to work with the Ultimates in order to preemptively tackle disasters before they happen, but Iron Man opposed the idea, suggesting it was dangerous to take his visions for granted for several reasons.
 For more, go to the Civil War II Reading Order.

-A new ongoing Iron Fist series was launched.
+A new ongoing Iron Fist comic book series was launched.
 This time, Ed Brisson was the writer.
 He sent Danny to a mystical martial arts tournament.
 In the middle of that, Marvel entered its Legacy era, returning all its titles to their original numbering.

-The Secret Empire event was used to launch the new Defenders series (the same team composition as the Netflix show).
+The Secret Empire crossover event was used to launch the new Defenders series (the same team composition as the Netflix show).

 Marvel Fresh Start (and the New Iron Fist)

-In 2018, after the All-New, All-Different Marvel and the Legacy era, Marvel entered the Fresh Start! era.
+In 2018, after the All-New, All-Different Marvel and the Legacy era, Marvel Comics entered the Fresh Start! era.
 Iron Fist is not as visible as he was before.
-He was part of the Digital Comic line launch at that time, in his own short series but also as a recurring character in Luke Cage.
+He was part of the Digital Comic line launch at that time, in his own short series, but also as a recurring character in Luke Cage.

-The New Iron Fist!
 Danny Rand no longer wields his legendary power.
 He’s just a guy who knows a lot of kung fu.
 So who will take Danny’s place…as the Iron Fist?!
 A new heroic legacy begins now, as a young warrior in great pain turns to the martial arts masters of K’un-Lun for aid — and gets far more than he bargained for!
-Can this lost soul balance his chi, win the favor of Shou-Lao the Undying and join a long line of champions?
+Can this lost soul balance his chi, win the favor of Shou-Lao the Undying, and join a long line of champions?
 The world had better hope so, because a dark god is rising — and all hope of stopping him lies with the newest Iron Fist!

 Did we forget an important issue?
 Did we make a mistake?
 Let us know in the comments!